A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{ask} scheduling problems are critical for optimizing computational performance in domains such as data centers \cite{mao2019acm}, distributed systems, and large-scale cloud platforms \cite{Lin24TSC}.
-These problems are often modeled using directed acyclic graphs (DAGs), where nodes represent tasks and edges specify dependencies.
-The objective is typically to minimize the total completion time subject to task dependencies and resource constraints.
-It is well known that DAG scheduling is an NP-hard problem even in homogeneous settings \cite{nphard}.
-In heterogeneous environments, tasks need to be assigned to suitable resource pools possessing differing capacities and specific task-pool compatibility coefficients.
+In data-processing clusters \cite{mao2019acm}, heterogeneous cloud platforms \cite{Lin24TSC}, database query engines, and ML compilers \cite{jeon2023iclr}, many execution workloads are naturally represented as directed acyclic graphs (DAGs).
+This abstraction covers query execution plans, data-processing workloads, and computation graphs.
+In this abstraction, nodes represent computational operators, kernels, or job stages, edges specify data or control dependencies, and the scheduler determines both when each task starts and which resource pool executes it.
+The objective is typically to minimize the total completion time (makespan) subject to precedence and resource constraints, which is essential for high-performance execution in practical systems.
+This DAG abstraction covers a broad class of data and computing workloads, yet DAG scheduling is NP-hard even in homogeneous settings \cite{nphard}.
+In heterogeneous environments, tasks must further be assigned to suitable resource pools with different capacities and task-pool compatibility profiles.
 This heterogeneity adds significant complexity to scheduling.

-Traditional approaches often employ heuristics, such as list scheduling \cite{graham1969bounds} which assigns tasks to pools iteratively based on priority scores.
+Because scheduling decisions in data-processing clusters, query engines, compilers, and cluster managers must be made repeatedly under tight runtime budgets, traditional approaches often employ heuristics, such as list scheduling \cite{graham1969bounds}, which assigns tasks to pools iteratively based on priority scores.
 These scores are often calculated using computationally inexpensive metrics, such as the critical-path length or the number of remaining operations \cite{Haupt1989}.
 Variations include Tetris \cite{tetris} using dynamic scores that change during scheduling, or HEFT \cite{heft} based on inserting tasks into an existing timeline.
 However, the design of such heuristics often relies heavily on human expertise and struggles to fully utilize all available problem information effectively.

 The application of machine learning (ML) to combinatorial optimization (CO) problems~\cite{kool2019am, kwon2020pomo, li2025lmask, zhou2024mvmoe,liu2023RGM,ma2024k-opt, hou2023TAM,ye2024glop} has gained significant attention in recent years since the seminal work by Hopfield \& Tank~\cite{mlco}.
 Within this line of work, a prevalent paradigm is to learn a constructive policy to generate solutions sequentially~\cite{kool2019am, kwon2020pomo, li2025lmask, zhou2024mvmoe,liu2023RGM}.
 This paradigm is particularly effective when the solution admits a natural sequential representation, so that constructing a solution reduces to generating an ordered selection, as in routing and assignment problems.